Skip to main content

 Andrew is continuing his studies at Kingston on the Product and Furniture Design BA (Hons).

 "The atmosphere of Kingston University is very sociable, plus the University has extensive facilities and a solid curriculum.
 I benefited from this during my foundation course, which contributed to my success in achieving a place at Goldsmiths College to study fine art.
 My tutors and friends always gave me good advice and helped me choose my next university.In particular, my tutors taught me mixing media, which developed my art works into more abstract, powerful and metaphorical pieces.
 This development led me to fine art.
 In addition, the libraries and English course also supported the advancement in my studies."

 Hideto is continuing his studies at Goldsmiths College, London majoring in fine art and critical studies.

 A-level or AS Level or BTEC Diploma in an art and design subject.
 International Baccalaureate Diploma/Certificate at a minimum grade of 24.
 Five GCSEs at a minimum of grade C or 4, including English Language and Mathematics.

 All international students requiring a visa must meet our English Language requirements.
-For this course it is a UKVI IELTS 5.0 overall, with no element below 4.5
+For this course it is an IELTS for UKVI Academic 5.0 overall, with no element below 4.5.